jarecoo/practice/notes.md

 it’s there to serve you, not for you to be addicted to and escape and waste time.
 Learn how to be measured in your integration of technology in you life.
 Completely unplug regularly.
 It’ll be good for your mental health too.
 It’ll keep you present Technology takes you away from being present in the moment.
+“Do you remember when only doctors had pagers?…Then suddenly everyone had pagers.
+Then everyone had cell phones.
+Now everyone is accessible, any way, any time…You need to remove access.
+Close the doors, lock the windows, answer the bell” The Happiness Equation, p.
+198
+“We can find a retreat at any time by looking inward.
+We can sit with our eyes closed and feel our breath go in and out.
+We can turn on some music and tune out the world.
+We can turn off technology or shut off those rampant thoughts in our head.
+That will provide peace.
+Nothing else.”
+The Daily Stoic, p.91
+“‘The richest, happiest and most productive lives are characterized by the ability to fully engage in the challenge at hand, but also to disengage periodically and seek renewal.’ …{The Power of Full Engagement}… A Kansas State University study found that complete downtime after work helps us recharge for the next day.
+Turning your phone off after dinner.
+Not using the internet on vacation.”
+The Happiness Equation, p.22

 ### Quotes, etc.